AI Agent Index

 Limitations

-• Enterprise pricing scales steeply once you exit Starter.
-Professional at $100/seat/mo and Enterprise at $150/seat/mo both require annual commitment plus mandatory onboarding fees ($1,500 and $3,500 respectively), making mid-year adoption expensive
+• Pricing scales steeply once you exit Starter.
+Professional at $90/seat/month and Enterprise at $150/seat/month carry mandatory one-time onboarding fees of $1,500 and $3,500 respectively, and Enterprise requires a sales conversation.

 Frequently asked questions